 - 18) Adequately addressing case and CM of medically complex members.
 These specific members may be determined medically complex by having one or more advanced medical support needs or as identified through assessment as outlined in the Private Duty Nursing Manual.
-In addition, the health plan, care managers, or a combination of both shall ensure the following: - Coordinating services, such as private duty nursing (PDN), home health, etc. and ensuring that members are receiving all medically necessary services; - Coordinating, referring, and related activities (such as scheduling appointments for the individual and/or locating a provider) to help members obtain needed services, including activities that help the individual gain access to medical, social educational, and other services;

-Providing outreach to members, families, resource providers on at least a monthly basis to engage in care coordination;

-- Ensuring each member has an assigned case manager and the member is provided the name and contact information of their assigned case manager; - Monitoring and follow-up activities to ensure that care plan services are delivered and the evaluating the effectiveness of services; - Facilitating case conferences and developing multidisciplinary, shared care plans that include crisis/safety plans, as appropriate; and - Providing policies and procedures to address crisis situations.
-At a minimum, these policies and procedures should include the following: - ✓ Member is unable to be released from hospital due to no private duty nursing staff available; - ✓ Personal situation within the home which may change the family's schedule, requiring additional services; - ✓ Private duty nursing staff is not delivering the required number of approved private duty nursing units to the member or does not show up to provide services; and/or - ✓ Situations related to weather, natural disasters, shut downs, etc.
+In addition, the health plan, care managers, or a combination of both shall ensure the following: - Coordinating services, such as private duty nursing (PDN), home health, and ensuring that members are receiving all medically necessary services; - Coordinating, referring, and related activities (such as scheduling appointments for the individual or locating a provider) to help members obtain needed services, including activities that help the individual gain access to medical, social educational, and other services; - Providing outreach to members, families, and resource providers on at least a monthly basis to engage in care coordination; - Ensuring each member has an assigned case manager and the member is provided the name and contact information of their assigned case manager; - Ensuring that children receiving private duty nursing (PDN) will be assessed no less than twice a year and that the assessments are separate from a full level of care completed by a physician; - Monitoring and follow-up activities to ensure that care plan services are delivered and that the effectiveness of services is being evaluated; - Facilitating case conferences and developing multidisciplinary, shared care plans that include crisis/safety plans, as appropriate; and - Providing policies and procedures to address crisis situations.
+At a minimum, these policies and procedures should include the following: - ✓ Member is unable to be released from hospital due to no private duty nursing staff available; - ✓ Personal situation within the home which may change the family's schedule, requiring additional services; - ✓ Private duty nursing staff is not delivering the required number of approved private duty nursing units to the member or does not show up to provide services; or - $\checkmark$ Situations related to weather, natural disasters, and shut downs.